Jeremie-Beucler/Rythm-of-thoughts/README.md

 - **Validation with human ratings**: Systematically compare the LLM-derived function scores with human-coded ratings on a new set of transcriptions to further validate the approach.

 - **Bottom-up taxonomy of deliberation functions**: Use the LLM not only for scoring but also to generate a more data-driven and fine-grained taxonomy of reasoning functions based on participants' transcriptions.
+Or similarly, use clustering on embeddings or topic modeling techniques to identify distinct reasoning functions based on the LLM-generated chunks.
+This would allow for a more data-driven exploration of the functions involved in deliberation (complementary).

 - **Trajectories through question order**: Examine the evolution of deliberation function trajectories across the sequence of questions within the task (but then, issues if order not randomized because question will be a confounder).